Manufacturer: Request For Music

 PAUSE

 The PAUSE button freezes the sequencer immediately.
 While paused, the module stops responding to clock pulses, stops emitting gates, and holds the last generated pitch at the PITCH output.
-This is useful for “momentary silence” without losing your place.
+This allows momentary silence without losing the current sequence position.
+PAUSE can also be controlled via the MOD matrix.
+When modulated, the PAUSE button visually follows the incoming control signal.

-F_GENSEQ operates in two modes selected by the MODE switch at the bottom.
+F_GENSEQ operates in two modes selected by the MODE switch.

 PURE Mode

 In PURE mode, each clock pulse generates a new random pitch within the selected range.
-No 64-step pool or window is used.
-This mode is ideal for continuously evolving random melodies and “always different” modulation lines.
+No 64-step pool or windowing logic is used.
+This mode is ideal for continuously evolving random melodies and modulation signals where repetition is not required.

 WINDOW Mode

-In WINDOW mode, F_GENSEQ generates a fixed pool of 64 random notes.
+In WINDOW mode, F_GENSEQ uses the fixed 64-step pitch pool.
 A movable window scans across this pool, producing repeating but slowly shifting patterns.
-This is where the module feels most like a musical sequencer: it repeats, but it also evolves.
+This mode behaves most like a musical sequencer, balancing repetition and variation.

 WIN (Window Length)

 The WIN knob sets how many steps are played from the pool before the window loops.
-Short windows create repeating motifs, while longer windows feel more linear and melodic.
-WIN can be modulated via the MOD matrix when a typical slot is assigned to Window.
+Short window lengths create repeating motifs, while longer windows produce more linear melodic phrases.
+WIN can be modulated via the MOD matrix.

 HOLD (Cycles)

-The HOLD knob determines how many full window cycles are repeated before the window position shifts.
+The HOLD knob determines how many full window cycles repeat before the window position shifts.
 Increasing HOLD stabilizes patterns and slows harmonic motion.
-HOLD can be set from 1 to 32 cycles.
-Special values are available: HOLD = 0 means the window never shifts, and HOLD = -1 selects a random hold length (a new random cycle count is chosen when the window shifts).
-HOLD can be modulated via the MOD matrix when assigned to Hold.
+HOLD = 0 disables window shifting entirely, causing the same sequence segment to repeat indefinitely.
+HOLD = -1 selects a random hold length for each segment.
+HOLD can be modulated via the MOD matrix.

 SHIFT

-The SHIFT knob controls how far the window moves through the 64-step pool after the HOLD count is reached.
-Larger values cause more dramatic melodic changes.
-SHIFT can be modulated via the MOD matrix when assigned to Shift.
+The SHIFT knob controls how far the window moves through the 64-step pool once the HOLD count is reached.
+Larger values result in more dramatic melodic changes.
+SHIFT can be modulated.

 Probability Controls